• Skip to primary navigation

 113 grams unsalted butter

 • After 5-8 minutes, white milk solids will sink to the bottom of the pan and turn golden brown.
 As soon as the butter is brown with a nutty aroma, take off the heat and pour into a heat-proof bowl.
+Make sure to get all those brown bits of flavor!
 Let cool slightly.

 • Whisk cooled brown butter, peanut butter, granulated sugar, and brown sugar in a large mixing bowl until smooth.